 Why do I have trigger points and how do I get rid of them?
 Anyone at any age can develop trigger points.
 No one is immune to them; however, some seem to suffer more than others.
 There is a physiological process that causes trigger points to form.
 Several reasons they form include; sedentary lifestyle, nutritional deficiencies, diet, injury, repetitive strain, over-exercising, and skeletal abnormalities.
 By sourcing out a trained trigger point bodyworker/therapist you can seek treatment and follow the at-home protocol to help get rid of stubborn trigger points.

 Diagnosed? or Misdiagnosed?
 At times patients are diagnosed with conditions such as Frozen Shoulder, Migraines, Carpel Tunnel Syndrome, Back Pain, Tennis Elbow, Golfer's Elbow, or Sciatic(a) just to name a few.
 Most times the source of the symptom(s) is found to be of muscle origin.
 Sadly, most people that are seeking pain relief are still being prescribed anti-inflammatory medications, muscle relaxers, or other medications such as anti-depressants.
+Treatment along with following at home protocol has shown to drastically reduce pain symptoms and at best alleviate them completely.
+A combined approach enabling the client to have input and participation gives them a sense of taking back control of their pain symptoms!

 What do I look for in a Trigger Point Body Worker?
 First and foremost your body worker must be knowledgeable of two important books.
 If they do not own a copy of "Travell and Simons Myofascial Pain and Dysfunction Trigger Point Manuals Vol 1 & 2" then they do not practice true trigger point body work!
 These textbooks are the foundation of the study and practice of Trigger Point Bodywork.
 Many people only dabble in trigger point work and are only doing a disservice to the client.
 This also leads to confusion for the client thinking that if they get a massage that this is trigger point work, it is not, the two types of therapies are very different and should not be confused.